We are delighted to announce the SPAN recipients of the Ayer Romance Languages Scholarships for AY22:

-Jake Reagan, a recently graduated Spanish Major, was awarded CU's Thomas Jefferson award.
+Jake Reagan, a recently graduated Spanish Major, was awarded CU's Thomas Jefferson award and is CU's 2020 Rhodes Scholar.

 Peru´s National Library asked Dr. Peter Elmore to deliver a lecture on literary representations of Lima in the works of Julio Ramón Ribeyro and other members of the so-called Fifties Generation.
 The lecture was broadcast live on Facebook and via Zoom.
 On August 5th, he was pleasantly surprised to know that 6,200 people watched it on Facebook and an additional 500 attended via Zoom.
 He stressed --as he always does-- his pride for and affiliation with the department of Spanish and Portuguese at CU-Boulder.
 Link here!